TickTeam/guide-tt/android_app/how_to_change_font_size.md

 2. Tap the gear-shaped icon in the upper right corner.

-3. Tap “General”, then tap “Font size” to select normal or large font size.
+3. Tap "General", then tap "Font size" to select normal or large font size.